Akshita3104/Notoria/README.md

 ```

-🙋‍♀️ Author
-Built with 💜 by Akshita Shetty
+🙋‍♀️ Author: Akshita Shetty.
+Built with 💜.